-In 2023, we verified balances of 81 project bank accounts13 related to ARTF and IDA projects, noting no movement in the balances of the Designated, Clearing, or Farmers' Contribution Accounts during the year.
+In 2023, we verified 81 project bank balances, noting no movement in the balances of the Designated, Clearing, or Farmers' Contribution Accounts during the year.
 We converted AFN-denominated balances using rates quoted by Da Afghanistan Bank (DAB, the Afghan central bank) at the beginning and end of the year.
+We estimate that the bank balances as of 31 December amounted to approximately USD 301 million for 40 projects.6